EFForg/privacybadger/doc/Translation.md

 At the moment we handle the translations of Privacy Badger with two different
 platforms: Transifex and GitHub.
 Feel free to use the tool you prefer.

+When translating you should always use the original (english) version as a reference.
+You can also use other languages translations to help you in case of doubt but you should always consider the english version as the correct one.

 ## GitHub

 Translations on GitHub are done with JSON files.